 When to Blind Bake Your Pie

-Now that you know what blind baking is, you need to know when to pre-bake your crust and when to bake the crust and filling together.
+Now that you know what blind baking is, it’s helpful to know when to blind bake pie crust and when to bake the traditional way.
 After all, not every pie needs to be pre-baked.
 So when should you pre-bake your pie shell?

-Until recently I did not blind bake my quiche.
+Until recently, I did not blind-bake my quiche.
 I was always a little disappointed with the mushy texture on the bottom.
 Once I tried it for the first time, I was sold!
-If you think about it, a quiche is basically a custard so technically it should be blind-baked.
-Now my quiche has a nice flaky bottom crust and I get so many more compliments.
+If you think about it, a quiche is a type of savory custard, so it should be blind-baked.
+Now my quiche has a nice flaky bottom crust and I get so many more compliments!

 No Bake Pies

 The most common time you’ll come across a recipe calling for a blind-baked pie crust is for no-bake pies.
 Desserts like coconut cream pie, banana cream pie, chocolate cream pie, and fresh strawberry pie all require a pre-baked pie shell.

 Whether you are using a graham cracker crust or a traditional flaky pie crust, it needs to hold up to being sliced and served, and a pre-cooked shell helps achieve that.

 Half baked Pie Shell vs. Fully Baked Pie Shell

 A half-baked pie shell is a pie crust that’s partially cooked before adding the filling.
 This helps prevent a soggy bottom in custard pies.
 After partially baking, you finish cooking the pie with the filling.
 On the other hand, a fully baked pie shell is completely cooked before the filling is added.
 This is great for pies with no-bake fillings like cream pies, as it prevents the filling from softening the crust.